Social Democratic Party of Austria: 1945 and onwards

-Auseinandersetzung mit der Vergangenheit von 1938–1945
+At the 2024 Austrian legislative election the Social Democratic Party (SPÖ) won just 21.1%, marking its worst result ever in the National Council.

+Dealing with the past from 1938 to 1945

 Concerning the role of the SDAPÖ during Nazi rule from 1938 to 1945, the party started opening its archives and set in a commission to investigate its past conduct.
 Despite the fact the SDAPÖ had been outlawed and many party members imprisoned under Austrofascism, many SDAPÖ members initially welcomed the Anschluss of Austria into Germany back then and some became members of the Nazi Party.
 Alfred Gusenbauer issued a declaration promising and supporting a full and open investigation ("Klarheit in der Vergangenheit – Basis für die Zukunft").
 In 2005, the report about the so-called "brown spots" (braune Flecken) was completed and published.
 The report talks about SDAPÖ members and leaders who became members of the Nazi Party during German rule after the Anschluss.
 One example given in the report is the case of Heinrich Gross, who received many honours from the party and even the government in the post-war period.
 This was despite the fact that he worked as a Nazi doctor in the euthanasia ward Am Spiegelgrund in Vienna, where human experiments on children were performed.
 Those children with presumptive mental defects were eventually killed, often by lethal injection.
 Gross was probably himself involved in the experimentations and killings.
 The Austrian judicial system protected him for a very long time from any kind of prosecution, something that was very typical in the post-war period.
 He enjoyed wide support from the SPÖ and party leaders for a very long time.

 Reflecting the change in attitude towards the past, President Heinz Fischer in a 10 April 2006 interview with the liberal newspaper Der Standard strongly criticised Austria's view on its historical role during Nazi rule.
 He called the traditional view that Austria was the first victim of Nazi aggression as false.
 The Moscow Declaration of 1943 by émigrés which called for the independence of Austria from Nazi Germany was a problem since it stated that the war was neither started nor wanted by any Austrian ("Und das ist nicht richtig"), that Austrian Jewish victims were not mentioned in the declaration ("kein Wort für die jüdischen Opfer"), that it took decades for them to receive any kind of compensation and justice from the government and that it was regrettable and inexcusable.
 His statements were direct criticism of the right-wing government of the coalition ÖVP–FPÖ which rejected compensation to victims and the admission of the co-guilt Austrians carried for crimes committed by them during the Second World War.